1. Which ski is right for me?

 We use the highest quality topsheet material available, and we test it rigorously to ensure that it stands up to regular abuse.
 It is all sourced near our factories in Europe for a friendlier supply chain and less environmental impact.

-The living legend is never not tinkering, tweaking, learning, improving.
-Thovex is adamant that heavy rocker is best complemented by solid, stiffer tips and tails - to help settle the skis and power through variable snow.
+If you desire to always be tinkering, tweaking, learning, and improving.
+The MANA line features a heavy rocker that works best when combined with solid, stiffer tips and tails to help settle the skis and power through variable snow.
 Additionally, the stiff tips absorb more vibration when the skiers touch down after going airborne.
 Just add a touch more flex underfoot and it allows the skis to load up and pop on request.
-Welcome to the Candide Thovex Signature Flex.

 3.6.1 1% FOR THE PLANET